On Decomposability of Virtual Artin Groups: Introduction

-\end{defn*} As in the case of virtual braids, the first family of relations (VA1) ensures that the classical generators $\sigma_s$ satisfy the same relations as the generators of the Artin group $\A[\Gamma]$.
-Similarly, the relations in (VA2) state that the virtual generators $\tau_s$ satisfy the same relations as the generators of the Coxeter group $\W[\Gamma]$.
-The family (VA3) of mixed relations describes the action of the Coxeter group $\W[\Gamma]$ on its root system (for further details, see \cite{BellParThiel}).\\ \\ As with the Coxeter and Artin groups, if $\Gamma_1,\ldots ,\Gamma_k$ are the connected components of $\Gamma$, then $\VA[\Gamma]$ decomposes as $\VA[\Gamma_1]\times \cdots \times \VA[\Gamma_k]$.
+As with the Coxeter and Artin groups, if $\Gamma_1,\ldots ,\Gamma_k$ are the connected components of $\Gamma$, then $\VA[\Gamma]$ decomposes as $\VA[\Gamma_1]\times \cdots \times \VA[\Gamma_k]$.
 To study the decomposability of $\VA[\Gamma]$, we focus on its irreducible factors. \textbf{Unless otherwise specified, throughout this article, we will assume $\Gamma$ is connected, and consequently, that the Coxeter, Artin, and virtual Artin groups under consideration are irreducible.} \\ This study aims to investigate the decomposability of the virtual Artin group $\VA[\Gamma]$.
 The main theorem addressing this problem is as follows:

 \begin{reptheorem}{vaindec} Let $\Gamma$ be a connected Coxeter graph.
 Then $\VA[\Gamma]$ is indecomposable. \end{reptheorem}

 This theorem is proven in two main steps, distinguishing the case in which $Z(\W[\Gamma])=\{\id\}$ (Lemma \ref{vaindectrivcent}), and the case $Z(\W[\Gamma])\neq \{\id\}$ (Lemma \ref{vaindecnontrivcenter}).
 These results fully resolve the decomposability problem for irreducible virtual Artin groups.
 Furthermore, they yield significant insights into the structure of the automorphism group of $\VA[\Gamma]$, that we treat in Section \ref{autgroup}.
 The relevant theorems are as follows: \begin{reptheorem}{RemakVA} Let $\Gamma$ be a Coxeter graph, and let $\Gamma_1,\ldots , \Gamma_k$ be its connected components.
 Let \\$\VA[\Gamma]=H_1\times \cdots \times H_l$ be a decomposition of the virtual Artin group associated with $\Gamma$ into indecomposable and non-trivial factors.
 Then, $k=l$ and, up to permutation, $H_i=\VA[\Gamma_i]$ for all $i\in \{1,\ldots,k\}$. \end{reptheorem} \begin{reptheorem}{homoautvasn} Let $\Gamma$ be a Coxeter graph, and let $\Gamma_1,\ldots,\Gamma_k$ be its connected components.
 Then there exists a homomorphism $\Psi:\Aut(\VA[\Gamma])\longrightarrow \mathfrak{S}_k$ such that, for every $\varphi\in \Aut(\VA[\Gamma])$ and every $i\in \{1,\ldots,k\}$,